Ruslan-Pantaev/ReactPortfolio/src/routes/api/codecontrol/CodeControl3d_API_Documentation.md

     @access      Public

   - @route       POST api/codecontrol/sessions/save
-    @description create/insert new session based on username query param
+    @description create/insert new session based on username and apiKey query params
     @access      Public

   - @route       GET api/codecontrol/sessions/
-    @description find all sessions for the player so that the player can choose session based on fields like 'dateTimeCreated' and 'timeElapsed' based on username query param
+    @description find all sessions for the player so that the player can choose session based on fields like 'dateTimeCreated' and 'timeElapsed' based on username and apiKey query params
     @access      Public

   - @route       GET api/codecontrol/sessions/load
-    @description get session based on username and sessionNum query params this will allow players to load any previous sessions
+    @description get session based on username, sessionNum and apiKey query params this will allow players to load any previous sessions
     @access      Public